Medi-Cal (California Medicaid) CalAIM’s Enhanced Care Management & Community Supports

 Persons can receive ECM while residing in a variety of settings.
 This includes one’s home, the home of a loved one, an Adult Residential Facility (ARF), and a Residential Care Facility for the Elderly (RCFE).
 ARFs and RCFEs can be thought of as assisted living facilities or adult foster care homes.
 Persons can also reside in nursing homes, given they would like to move back into the community.

 While Medi-Cal program participants have a choice of Medi-Cal Managed Care Plan, all MCPs are required to offer Enhanced Care Management.
-Furthermore, ECM is an entitlement and is available to all persons who meet the eligibility criteria.
-There is never a waitlist to receive this benefit.
+This benefit is an entitlement and is available to all persons who meet the eligibility criteria.

 Via Community Supports, Medi-Cal Managed Care Plans can partner with Assisted Living Providers to provide assisted living services.
-This option expands Medi-Cal recipients’ access to assisted living beyond Medi-Cal’s Assisted Living Waiver, which has a significant waiting list for program participation.
+This option expands Medi-Cal recipients’ access to assisted living beyond Medi-Cal’s Assisted Living Waiver, which has a significant waiting list.

 Community Supports

 As part of ECM, Enhanced Care Managers can assist eligible persons in receiving Community Supports (CS), also called In Lieu-of-Services (ILOS).
 There are 14 potential CS available through Medi-Cal MCPs, and not all are relevant to Individuals at Risk of Being Institutionalized and Eligible for Long-Term Care Services and Supports nor Nursing Home Residents who Wish to Transition Back Into the Community.
-Furthermore, unlike Enhanced Care Management, a Managed Care Plan is not required to offer Community Supports.
+Unlike Enhanced Care Management, a Managed Care Plan is not required to offer Community Supports.
+However, it is anticipated that most MCPs will offer all Community Supports by 2027.

-CS that may be available and relevant to the subgroups we are discussing are home and community based services (HCBS) that are intended to promote independent living and are provided in place of more costly alternatives, such as nursing home care.
-Examples include Home Modifications for safety and accessibility, Respite Care, Personal Care Assistance and Homemaker Services, and Nursing Home Transition and Diversion to One’s Home or Assisted Living.
+Community Supports that may be available and relevant to the subgroups we are discussing are Home and Community Based Services (HCBS) that are intended to promote independent living and are provided in place of more costly alternatives, such as nursing home care.
+Examples include Home Modifications for safety and accessibility, Respite Care, Personal Care Assistance and Homemaker Services, Assisted Living Facility Transitions, and Community or Home Transition Services.

-Nursing Home Transition and Diversion to Assisted Living is a much needed support, as it opens the door for seniors to more easily access assisted living.
-This Community Support allows Managed Care Plans to partner with Assisted Living Providers to provide Medi-Cal funded assisted living services in assisted living facilities (i.e., Adult Residential Facilities and Residential Care Facilities for the Elderly).
+Assisted Living Facility Transitions, previously called Nursing Home Transition and Diversion to Assisted Living, is a much needed support, as it opens the door for seniors to more easily access assisted living.
+This Community Support allows Managed Care Health Plans to partner with Assisted Living Providers to provide Medi-Cal funded assisted living services in assisted living facilities (i.e., Adult Residential Facilities and Residential Care Facilities for the Elderly).
 This allows an option for assisted living outside of Medi-Cal’s Assisted Living Waiver (ALW), which has a significant waitlist.
-Unlike the ALW, which has a cap on the number of program participants and geographic restrictions, there is no participant cap and no geographic restrictions for Nursing Home Transition and Diversion to Assisted Living.
+Unlike the ALW, which has a cap on the number of program participants and geographic restrictions, there is no participant cap and no geographic restrictions for Assisted Living Facility Transitions.
 Since MCPs do not have to offer this Community Support, it may not be available through all MCPs.
+Note: Medi-Cal will never cover the cost of room and board in assisted living.
+For Assisted Living Facility Transitions, the amount one pays for room and board varies based on the Managed Care Plan.
+For the ALW, the state sets a room and board rate.
+Learn more.

 Benefits of Medi-Cal’s Enhanced Care Management & Community Supports